patelkb99/cs4641-team36.github.io/README.md

 <img src="images/white.jpg" width = "20"/>

+### The CNN Architecture
 After the data wrangling and preprocessing, the images were fed into a CNN with seven convolution layers, three max pooling layers, a hidden dense layer, and an output layer.
 We also incorporated dropout layers into our model to help prevent overfitting the data.

 <img src="images/white.jpg" width = "10"/>